cucapra/caiman/docs/design.md

 - `encode_map_write_only (place : Place, mapped_slot : SlotId) -> SlotId`
 	- schedules to `place` the creation of a slot containing a write-only reference to a bound buffer region referenced by `mapped_slot`
 	- the created slot will have the same value as `mapped_slot`
-	- No other mapping (read only or writeable) may be allowed at any given time and `mapped_slot` must be in the `None` state
+	- No other mapping (read only or writeable) may be allowed at any given time and `mapped_slot` must be in the `Bound` state
 	- Upon encoding a value to this slot, `mapped_slot` will also be in the `Encoded` state and the created slot will be immediately `discard`ed
 - `encode_forward (value_tag : (InstanceId, SubexpressionId), forwarded_slot_id : SlotId) -> SlotId`
 	- schedules to `place` the creation of a slot with value specified as `value_tag` which will have its resource bindings transfered from `forwarded_slot_id` simultaneously with the next read of `forwarded_slot_id`